Business-to-business (B2B) advertising has not typically been considered as innovative or “cool” as splashier B2C campaigns.

 2. Podcast Advertising

 Podcast ads are gaining traction among B2B marketers as podcasts continue to grow in popularity.
-In the U.S 79% of the population is aware of the format, while over 82 million people listened to podcasts in 2021.
-This number is estimated to rise even further, reaching over 100 million listeners in 2024.
+In the U.S 79% of the population is aware of the format, with over 70 million people listening to podcasts in 2023.
+This number is estimated to rise even further, reaching over 110 million listeners by 2029.

-Purchasing podcast ads allows to reach engaged niche audiences in an environment where people are actively paying attention.
+Purchasing podcast ads allows reaching engaged niche audiences in an environment where people are actively paying attention.

 With growth trajectories forecasted to continue on the upswing, podcast advertising will likely see more emphasis from B2B marketers moving forward.
 The medium offers an adaptable option for brands to craft targeted and trustworthy messaging at scale.